-Right now not a lot of people know about this tool which is Reverse Image Search and don’t know how useful it is.
+Right now not a lot of people know about this tool which is a reverse image search and doesn’t know how useful it is.
 Let’s quickly have a look at what this tool can do.
 Let’s assume you have found an old photograph of a long lost friend and you have no idea where she is.
-You upload the picture on a image finder on your computer, and if your friend or anyone who is in touch with her has posted a photograph of her, the application will find it and tell you the URL on which the picture exists.
+You upload the picture on an image finder on your computer, and if your friend or anyone who is in touch with her has posted a photograph of her, the application will find it and tell you the URL on which the picture exists.
 Or you see someone wearing a pair of shoes that you have been hankering to buy, but you don’t know where they are sold.
-Now you have two choices; either walk-up to the person and ask him, or you take a picture of the shoes.
-Go home upload the picture of the shoes and do a image search, and it will find the shoes and all the information about it.
+Now you have two choices; either walk-up to the person and ask him, or her to take a picture of the shoes.
+Go home upload the picture of the shoes and do an image search, and it will find the shoes and all the information about it.

 The first point is very useful for journalists.
 They see a video or pictures and want to track down the person who has uploaded the video or the pictures.
 Now they can do it quite easily.
 All they have to do is upload the image on picture search and get the info they are looking for.